chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/command.md

 - Can be invoked using the Command Palette.
 - Can be invoked using a keybinding.
-- Can be invoked through the VS Code UI, such as through the editor title bar.
+- Can be invoked through the Baosky UI, such as through the editor title bar.
-- Is intended as an API for other extensions to consume.
+- Is intended as an API for other 插件 to consume.

 ### Controlling when a command shows up in the Command Palette